 Tiki bars

-San Diego is BIG on their tiki bars, so be sure to pack your Hawaiian shirt!
+San Diego is BIG on tiki bars, so be sure to pack your Hawaiian shirt!
 Certainly no one can resist the sugary goodness of a boozy pineapple drink, complete with a cocktail umbrella.

 One of the best places to immerse yourself in this San Diegan past-time is at Bali Hai, a local favourite known for its strong cocktails and amazing downtown views.